visgl/deck.gl/docs/layers/enhanced-choropleth-layer.md

-# Extruded Choropleth Layer (64 bit)
+# Enhanced Choropleth Layer (64 bit)

-Choropleth Layer with Elevation
+A layer that extrudes lines in Choropleth polygons by tesselating them into long, thin triangles.
+This provides control over line thickness while ensuring good line mitering, overcoming WebGL's limitations in this regard.

+**Note:** Very sharp angles can generate very long miters and handling of this case needs more work, but for "modest" angles (e.g. 60 degrees in hexagons) the results will be good.

     import {ExtrudedChoroplethLayer64} from 'deck.gl';